michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

 We thank Anthony Towns and Pieter Wuille for their insightful reviews of a draft of this newsletter's Taproot overview.
-Any remaining errors are the fault of the author.
+Any remaining errors are the fault of the newsletter author.

 ## Footnotes